 Landfall (Falmouth)

-Established in 1946 Landfall Restaurant is Woods Hole’s premiere waterfront restaurant.
-Constructed of wood taken from shipwrecks and boards from old buildings, Landfall’s dining room is authentic Cape Cod.
+Established in 1946 Landfall Restaurant is a premiere waterfront restaurant.
+Landfall’s dining room is constructed of wood taken from shipwrecks and boards from old buildings.

 Old Yarmouth Inn (Yarmouth)

 Originally established in 1696 this is one of the oldest on the list.
-When it opened in 1696, the inn was used as a wayside inn/stage stop.
+The inn was originally used as a wayside inn/stage stop.
 It no longer welcomes overnight guests, but is an amazing place to stop to enjoy a fresh local culinary experience rich in history.

 Red Cottage Restaurant (South Dennis)

-Originally built in 1936 by Walter J. Weeman the Red Cottage started as a 2 1/2-room “cottage”.
-It has been owned by many families since then, starting out as strictly seafood, becoming a grocery and eventually expanding to the restaurant it is today.
+Originally built in 1936 by Walter J. Weeman the Red Cottage started as a 2 1/2-room “cottage.”
+It has been owned by many families since then.
+It started out as strictly seafood, later becoming a grocery and eventually expanding to the restaurant it is today.

 Wimpy’s (Osterville)